Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

 \subsection{Fenchel-Young Variational Posteriors}

-Our proposed FYVI formulation is built by substituting the Kullback-Leibler divergence in \eqref{eq:BLR4} with the FY loss induced by a l.s.c. regularizer $\Omega$ with respect to a log-prior $\eta = \log p_Z$.
+FYVI problems are built by substituting the Kullback-Leibler divergence in \eqref{eq:BLR4} with the FY discrepancy induced by a regularizer $\Omega$ with respect to a log-prior $\eta = \log p_Z$.
 This yields a new class of generalized posterior distributions of the following form: